jcolag/boring-css/README.md

 </html>
 ```

 Personally, I would recommend using `base.css` unless you have a different standard.
 Then pick one of the color palette stylesheets, such as `html-color.css`, for the least-interesting choice.
 Next, pick a design language, such as `material-design.css`.
 And then you do...*nothing*.
-You do actually need to use HTML controls for their intended purposes, though, plus you'll want to wrap checkbox and radio button text in a `span` element.
-Most importantly, since these styles don't come as classes, they shouldn't ever interfere with additional styles.
+OK, yes, you do actually need to use HTML controls for their intended purposes, though, plus you'll want to wrap checkbox and radio button text in a `span` element.

 Regardless, with those three stylesheets in place, developers can add their favorite grid system, fonts, animations, and bespoke styles, as needed.
+You can also build on top of this:  Since these styles don't come as classes, they shouldn't ever interfere with additional styles.

 I'll repeat, though:  If you have the urge to use CSS classes for non-semantic reasons, for whatever reason, then you've probably outgrown the need for a project like this.
 If you want an `a` link, an `img`, or a `div` to look like a button, this system will only frustrate you.
 I also wouldn't recommend using this for a production application, given that you'll probably need the entirety of a consistent design language, and don't want to run around implementing everything *except* standard HTML widgets.